Synoyx/simple_voting_system_contract/README.md

   - Given addresses should be real
   - You can't change the workflow status if it breaks the intended workflow (adding voters => start proposals time => end proposal time => start vote time => end vote time => compute results)
   - Also, some operations can only be made if the current workflow status is in a certain stage
+  - You can't add the same address twice into the whitelist
   - You can't start proposal time without adding at least one user to the whitelist, otherwise it would be useless
   - You can't compute the winning proposal if there are no proposals
   - You can't vote twice, and you can only vote for an existing proposal